 In order for an application or application module to function correctly, you should start all the pumps in a single ALTER PUMP statement.
 This ensures no data loss.

 It is also best practice to stop all pumps with a single ALTER PUMP statement to undeploy an application or application module.

 When s-Server is shutdown gracefully, all active pumps are suspended.

-When s-Server is restarted, any pumps that were suspended at shutdown time are restarted.
+When s-Server is restarted, any pumps that were suspended at shutdown time are restarted (resumed).
 Pumps that have been stopped by a user SQL script will not be restarted automatically, and must therefore be restarted by a SQL script.

---start pump "mypump" in current schema ALTER PUMP "mypump" START; --start pump "mypump" in schema "myschema" ALTER PUMP "myschema"."mypump" START; -- start all pumps in myschema in topological order ALTER PUMP myschema.* START; -- stop all pumps in “myschema” in reverse topological order ALTER PUMP myschema.* STOP; -- start a given list of pumps in topological order ALTER PUMP pump1, pump2, pump21, pump11 START; -- or ALTER PUMP newschema.pump2, oldschema.* START; -- start all pumps in the catalog -- Pumps without start/stop privileges for the user -- will be skipped ALTER PUMP *.* START;
+-- start pump "mypump" in current schema ALTER PUMP "mypump" START; -- start pump "mypump" in schema "myschema" ALTER PUMP "myschema"."mypump" START; -- start all pumps in myschema in topological order ALTER PUMP myschema.* START; -- stop all pumps in “myschema” in reverse topological order ALTER PUMP myschema.* STOP; -- start a given list of pumps; the execution order is calculated in topological order -- by the execution engine, not necessarily in the order the pumps are listed in this statement ALTER PUMP pump1, pump2, pump21, pump11 START; -- or ALTER PUMP newschema.pump2, oldschema.* START; -- start all pumps in the catalog -- Pumps without start/stop privileges for the user will be skipped ALTER PUMP *.* START;

 In each ALTER PUMP SET statement, just one session variable may be set for one or more pumps: